Skip to content

 class LongestMaxSize(DualTransform):

-"""Rescale an image so that maximum side is equal to max_size, keeping the aspect ratio of the initial image.
+"""Rescale an image so that the longest side is equal to max_size, keeping the aspect ratio of the initial image.

 Args:

-max_size (int, list of int): maximum size of the image after the transformation.
-When using a list, max size
+max_size (int, Sequence[int]): Maximum size of the image after the transformation.
+When using a list or tuple,

-will be randomly selected from the values in the list.
+the max size will be randomly selected from the values provided.

 interpolation (OpenCV flag): interpolation method.
 Default: cv2.INTER_LINEAR.